aexcellerator/music-recommendation-engine/README.md

 For example, for the song "BETONSCHUH - Kollegah.mp3," which is from the genre "German rap," only songs of the same genre should be suggested.

 When you try it out, the 5 nearest neighbors are:
-1. "24 Karat - Kollegah.wav,"
+1. 24 Karat - Kollegah
-2. "24 Karat (Remix) - Kollegah feat.
-Seyed & Ali As.wav,"
+2. 24 Karat (Remix) - Kollegah feat.
+Seyed & Ali As
-3. "Weed mit nach Bayern - RAF Camora & BonezMC.wav,"
+3. Weed mit nach Bayern - RAF Camora & BonezMC
-4. "LUXURY - Kollegah.wav," and
+4. LUXURY - Kollegah
-5. "UNANTASTBAR - Kollegah.wav."
+5. UNANTASTBAR - Kollegah

 This correlates perfectly with the prediction, because all songs are from the genre Deutschrap, and since "24 Karat.wav" and "24 Karat (Remix).wav" are very similar to each other, it follows that both are being suggested consecutively.